24namanjain/YTShortsAutoScroll/store-listing.md

 ## 🔧 Smart Features

 - Detects when videos end or progress bar completes
+- Double-skip prevention: Uses a skipInProgress flag to ensure only one skip per video, even if ads or user actions advance the video
 - Keyboard shortcuts for toggling comments panel
 - Auto-scroll can pause based on hover, focus, or comments
 - Settings persist across sessions